 Even though schools are not responsible for all injuries or problems, schools, their employees, agents, and even the volunteers are responsible for any injuries to a child resulting from negligence.

-When these injuries occur, it may be beneficial to contact our legal team at Fetterman & Associates for assistance.
+When these injuries occur, it may be beneficial to contact our legal team at Fetterman Law for assistance.
 Our personal injury lawyer can review your case and help determine if you deserve compensation.

 Understanding Negligent Supervision in the School Setting